China's Economy, Politics, and Demography

 Summary

-While China’s future demographic path is like Japan’s, China is not like Japan in other respects.
-The big difference is that China continues to invest in new, cutting-edge technology.
-Industries like EVs, batteries, computer chips, and solar panels drive economic growth and exports.
+While China’s future demographic path will like Japan’s, China is not like Japan in other respects.
+The big difference is that China continues to invest in new, cutting-edge technologies.
+Industries like EVs, batteries, computer chips, pharmaceuticals, and solar panels drive economic growth and exports.
 Unlike Japan, China has invited in foreign companies with needed capital and technology.
-They are not needed as in the past.
+They are not as needed as in the past.
 China will continue to be an exporting powerhouse unless tariffs and quotas begin to bite.
 But there are ways around most restrictions – trans-shipments and building plants in other countries.
 Because so many of the inputs that the United States and Europe need come from China, tariffs and quotas will probably be selective.
-Maybe mostly limited to EVs and high-end computer chips and software.
+Maybe mostly limited to EVs, solar panels and high-end computer chips and software.

 In the long run, China will have to continue to move away from labor-intensive manufacturing as a source of growth.
-This trend may intensify of the long-run demographic trend of fewer workers leads to higher wages.
+The huge investment in robotics and factory automation is a step in this direction.
+This trend may intensify as the long-run demographic trend of fewer workers leads to higher wages.
 This implies much more automation and movement to the information economy.
 Also, Chinese companies may be able to move some of their operations to other, lower wage countries, which are the primary source of increased exports.
-But critically it means innovation; whether China can do this in a regime of political control of entrepreneurs and information is an open question.
+But critically it means innovation; whether China can continue to do this in a regime of political control of entrepreneurs and information is an open question.

 For a summary of statistics from many sources and an excellent discussion of China’ current problems, see John Mauldin, “Broken China,” mauldineconomics.com, October 26, 2024.